andvsilva/webscraping/whale-alert/README.md

 ![](images/txo.png)

 After this point, I will develop the source code step-by-step of the project to scrape the data from the Whale Alert API and store in a CSV file.

+### 2.2 - Code to scrape the data from the Whale Alert API

 ## 3 - Analysis the data by making the plots of the Inflow and Outflow of BTC